Brookfield Infrastructure Partners: Operations

 After the spin-off from Brookfield Asset Management, Brookfield Infrastructure operated timber properties and electricity transmission lines.
 In September 2008, the company announced it would expand and diversify its global operations by buying infrastructure holdings from distressed Babcock & Brown, thus adding approximately US$8 billion of assets under management.

 In 2010 the company completed a merger with Australian company Prime Infrastructure in which it held a minority interest.

 In 2012, the company participated in a joint venture with Spain's Abertis Infraestructuras to purchase 60 percent of toll operator Obrascon Huarte Lain Brasil in a deal valued at US$1.7 billion.

 Also in 2012, the company and its partners agreed to acquire the remaining 45% of the AVN toll road in Chile for a total purchase price of $590-million, after making an initial investment in 2011.

 In 2014, the company and its investment partners agreed to acquire 50% of the French telecommunications units of TDF for $2.2 billion.

 In 2016, the company announced agreements with Qube Holdings and other investment partners to buy the port assets of Asciano Limited, an Australian rail and port operator, for US $6.55 billion, (A$8.9 billion).
 The container port assets remained under the Patrick brand in a joint venture with Qube, while the bulk and automotive port services assets rebranded to Linx Cargo Care Group under a Brookfield-led consortium of investment partners.
 That same year, the company also announced that it and its investment partners would acquire a 90% stake in a Brazilian natural gas pipeline from Petroleo Brasileiro SA for US $5.2 billion.

 The company made over $2 billion of new investments in 2016, including its first ventures into businesses in Peru and India.
 The company also invested in organic projects valued at $850 million, growing the size of its utilities rate base, road and rail networks and energy systems.

 In 2022, the company announced an initiative with Intel to jointly invest up to $30 billion at a chip manufacturing plant in Chandler, Arizona.

+As of December 31, 2022, BIP declared majority ownership and/or controlling voting interest in the following companies:

-The following chart lists select completed and announced acquisitions by BIP.
+The following table lists prior acquisitions by BIP: